Geometric Poisson distribution of photons produced in the ultrarelativistic hadronic collisions: Introduction

 \section{Introduction}

+Some time ago, the ALICE experiment at the LHC provided measurements of inclusive photon multiplicity distributions at various center-of-mass energies for proton-proton collisions in the forward rapidity region \cite{Abelev2015}.
+It turns out that the measured distributions are well described by the NBD distribution, but only if the measured void probability, $P(0)$, is not included in the fit.
+This means that some information hidden in the measured probability distributions, particularly the observation that $P(0) > P(1)$, is not taken into account.
+On the other hand, as shown in \cite{Chau:1992uq, PhysRevLett.70.3380, Huang:1996az, PhysRevD.37.2446, Huang:1997bra}, it could provide valuable insights into the physical processes leading to the kind of final state fluctuations one would measure.

-The photons produced in hadronic interactions at high energies constitute a roughly degenerate gas of bosons.
-Therefore, one can expect to have fluctuations in the photon multiplicity as a consequence of the quantum statistics.
+Hence, the NBD does not seem to be the right choice here, and we should consider other options.
+The observed particles are photons; therefore, (notwithstanding the fact that the inclusive photons produced in hadronic interactions at high energies are dominated by $\pi^0$ decays), we can treat them as a roughly degenerate gas of bosons.
+In such a case, we can expect to have fluctuations in the photon multiplicity as a consequence of quantum statistics \cite{Chau:1992uq}.
 Consider each event in which multiple photons are produced as a statistical ensemble.
-Assume that the identical photons produced in each event occupy a single cell in the phase space.
+Assume that the identical photons produced in each event occupy a single cell in phase space.
 The argument that identical particles produced in a limited spatial volume and within a certain spread of momentum lie in a single elementary cell in phase space was rephrased in quantum mechanical terms in \cite{PhysRevD.10.65}.

-If the particles obey Bose-Einstein statistics, then the probability of observing a particle in a particular cell is given by the Bose-Einstein (BE) distribution\footnote{geometric distribution is a limiting case of BE \cite{10.2307/64554}}.
-For fixed number of cells we have Negative Binomial Distribution for the number of produced particles while for the number of cells fluctuating according to a Poisson distribution, we can expect a P\'olya-Aeppli distribution for the number of produced particles.
-In this paper, we analyze the photon multiplicity distributions measured by the ALICE experiment in the forward rapidity region at LHC within this picture of Poisson distributed emitting sources for photons.
-The analysis of modified combinants $C_j$ of the particle multiplicity distribution $P(n)$ \cite{Wilk_2017,*Ang2020,*PhysRevD.99.094045} can enhance the study of high-energy collisions.
-These modified combinants have been found to exhibit intriguing features that can provide valuable insights into the production process of particles in high-energy particle collisions.
-The multiplicity distribution can be characterized by the recursive formula:
+For such processes, the most promising candidate for $P(n)$ is the geometric Poisson distribution (GPD), which has been previously proposed to study enhanced void probability distributions in various physical systems through various approaches to its physical origin, instead of the traditionally used negative binomial distribution (NBD) \cite{Chau:1992uq, PhysRevLett.70.3380, Huang:1996az}.
+It has been particularly successful in describing the probability distributions of particle production from clusters.
+For example, a two-stage production mechanism can be traced back to P\'olya's cluster model \cite{PhysRevD.37.2446}.
+If the particles obey Bose-Einstein statistics, then the probability of observing a particle in a particular cell is given by the geometric distribution.
+For a fixed number of cells, we have a Negative Binomial Distribution (NBD) for the number of produced particles, while for the number of cells fluctuating according to a Poisson distribution, we can expect a P\'olya-Aeppli (geometric Poisson) distribution for the number of produced particles.